major-phyo-san/vs-extpacks/phplangpack.vscpack/README.md

 # README

-Extensions for coding in PHP language,
+Extensions pack for coding in PHP language,